Hutchison says in talks with VimpelCom on Italian mobile merger

-HONG KONG Conglomerate Hutchison Whampoa Ltd 0013.HK, controlled by tycoon Li Ka-shing, confirmed on Thursday it is in talks with Russian telecoms group VimpelCom Ltd VIP.O about a possible merger of their Italian mobile businesses.
+HONG KONG May 14 Conglomerate Hutchison Whampoa Ltd, controlled by tycoon Li Ka-shing, confirmed on Thursday it is in talks with Russian telecoms group VimpelCom Ltd about a possible merger of their Italian mobile businesses.

 Hutchison said is in "exploratory negotiations" about a merger of Hutchison's 3 Italia S.p.A. and VimpelCom's WIND Telecomunicazioni S.p.A. in Italy into an equal joint venture.